KelseyDCooper/KelseyDCooper/README.md

 ## Hi there – I'm Kelsey Cooper👋

-I am a graduate student at Indiana University's O'Neill School of Public and Environmental Affairs studying Public Affairs.
-I am specializing in systems analysis, integration, and regulation, with a specific focus on the environmental sector. 🌎

 I've led projects in the federal sector for the United States Geological Survey, NASA, and most recently the U.S. Department of Defense.
 Internationally, I have developed a new technology business process for the Netherlands Ministry of Justice and Security and have analyzed humanitarian data for UN Habitat through [Arqaam](https://www.arqaam.org/), a global monitoring and evaluation company based in Germany.